benMain/nest-azure-ad-jwt-validator/README.md

       ],
       serviceTokens: ['random-string-generated-by-you'], // option - used to allow service-to-service communication, ala AWS x-api-key
-      enableDebugLogs: true, // optional - false by default }),
+      enableDebugLogs: true, // optional - false by default
+      tokenHeader: 'authorization' // The Header in which the jwt appears defaults to 'authtoken' by default.
+    }),
   ],
   controllers: [AppController],